chris-wood/chris-wood.github.io/_drafts/channel_and_object_encr.md

 Again in the case of S3, Amazon uses their KMS (key management service) to protect and manage data encryption keys.
 The KMS is composed of a storage layer for plaintext keys and a management layer that authorizes requests for these keys [4].
 Keys are protected by a HSM (hardware-security module), which is a special hardware component, typically comprised of a co-processor and tamper-resistant protections, for managing the lifecycle of cryptographic keys.
-(That's a discussion for another time.)
-The internal design of the KMS is beyod the scope of this little blog post.
-I'll try to touch on that in the future.
+These HSMs exist inside hardware security appliances that have very strict access control rules and policies.
+(I'll defer the details of these systems to another post.)
+In general, what you need to know is that the complexity that goes into keeping object (data) encryption keys safe (i.e., key management) is a mixture of proper access control, identity management, and trust.
+(I didn't touch on the latter two because, again, that's for another post.)
+Therefore, while the lifetime of a key is easy to determine based on recommendations, keeping it safe for that lifetime is a whole other problem in and of itself.

 # Final Thoughts

 What does all of this mean?
+The cost, difficulty, and complexity required to implement proper object encryption certainly exceeds that of channel encryption and encompasses many other non-trivial elements (identity management, trust, access control, etc.).
+The importance of proper key management cannot be understated.
+All the cryptography in the world won't protect you and your data from attackers if you mismanage your keys.
+And in the case of object encryption, where there are many possible avenues to access these keys (e.g., phishing attacks, remote code execution vulnerabilities, etc.), protecting these keys is an incredibly difficult task to do correctly.

-The cost, difficulty, and complexity required to implement proper object encryption certainly exceeds that of channel encryption.
-Consider a TCP/IP application where a channel is used to move arbitrary data from a server to a client (or vice versa).
-In this case, the benefit of encrypting data at rest depends on the cost of losing or exposing that data (e.g., credit card or other PII).
+To conclude: how does this affect CCN?
+Well, consider a TCP/IP application where a channel is used to move arbitrary data from a server to a client (or vice versa).
+It may not always be necessary to encrypt this data at rest.
+The cost of doing so depends on the cost of losing or exposing that data (e.g., credit card or other PII should be encrypted).
 In CCN, where the server moves *specific data* to a client, the benefit of object encryption is that, with proper key management facilities, it can subsume channel encryption (*with respect to confidentiality*).
 But what does this buy?
 Nothing, really, if we care about privacy, since we'll always have to use channel encryption to attain (today's definition of) privacy.

-In the end, this post is really about the importance of proper key management.
-All the cryptography in the world won't protect you and your data from attackers if you mismanage your keys.
-And in the case of object encryption, where there are many possible avenues to access these keys (e.g., phishing attacks, remote code execution vulnerabilities, etc.), protecting these keys is an incredibly difficult task to do correctly.

 # References